2022 Belarusian constitutional referendum

 A constitutional referendum was held in Belarus on 27 February 2022.
 The referendum was ordered by President Alexander Lukashenko in January 2022.
-Proposed changes to the Constitution included allowing Lukashenko to remain in office until 2035 and empowering the All-Belarusian People's Assembly, an extra-parliamentary body dominated by government supporters.
+Proposed changes to the Constitution included allowing Lukashenko to remain in office until 2035 and empowering the All-Belarusian People's Assembly, an extra-parliamentary body composed mostly of state officials.
 The changes also renounced Belarus's nuclear-free zone status, allowing Belarus to host nuclear weapons; the lead-up to the referendum occurred as Russia amassed its troops in both Russia and Belarus in the prelude to the Russian invasion of Ukraine, and the election itself was held several days after Russia began its military offensive into Ukraine.

 According to the Central Election Commission of Belarus (CEC), 65.2% of voters voted in favor of the amendments to the State Constitution.

 The referendum was carried out in an atmosphere of repression; the Belarusian opposition was not permitted to campaign, and the voting process was considered neither free nor fair.
-The referendum was denounced as a sham by the Belarusian opposition and its exiled leader Sviatlana Tsikhanouskaya, by the European Union, and by the United States.
+The referendum was denounced as a sham by the Belarusian opposition and its exiled leader Sviatlana Tsikhanouskaya, by the European Union, and the United States.